flurdy/blog/_posts/2019-06-18-all-eggs-in-one-cloud-basket.md

 ## Stay with the one cloud

 AWS was the first real cloud provider.
 There was others before depending on how you define _cloud_ but none came with the size, marketing, and total [IAAS](https://en.wikipedia.org/wiki/Infrastructure_as_a_service) solution of AWS.
 So AWS was the first provider most people dabbled with.
-And by now 10+ years later it is the giant in this marketplace with as many customers as all the others combine.
+And by now 10+ years later it is the giant in this marketplace with as many customers as all the others combined.
 And with a huge range of features to confuse the best of us.

 And since companies was already on AWS many have not really looked further at other cloud providers.